General Questions about WAEPA

 WAEPA coverage is "term" insurance.
 Our rates change in 5 year increments and the maximum amount of coverage available begins to reduce starting at age 60.

-To view our complete ist of rates for all ages and amounts of coverage available, please CLICK HERE.
+View our Complete List of Rates for all ages and amounts of coverage available.

 Are government contractors eligible to purchase life insurance from WAEPA?

-Only civilian federal employees/retires and their families can purchase WAEPA coverage.
+Only civilian federal employees/retires, their dependents, and their non-dependent adult children can purchase WAEPA coverage.

 What is the maximum amount of coverage WAEPA offers?

-You may apply for up to $750,000 of group life insurance for yourself and up to $250,000 of dependent group life insurance for your spouse.
+If you are less than age 60, you may apply for up to $750,000 of group life insurance for yourself and up to $250,000 of dependent group life insurance for your spouse.
+The maximum amount of coverage available begins to reduce at age 60 and above.

-Your website indicates that premiums are cheaper than the FEGLI.
+Your website indicates that premiums are lower than the FEGLI.
 What happens after age 60?
 Are your rates higher?
 How does this work in conjunction with coverage reductions based upon age?

 Please view our WAEPA vs. FEGLI Rate Comparison page.